-- After the page content is finalized, revisit your title tag and meta description to ensure that there is still a match between the two and the content on your page.
+- After the page content is finalized, revisit your tag and meta description to ensure that there is still a match between the two and the content on your page.
 Remember, if the html title tag and meta description don’t accurately describe the content on the page, your chances of ranking are slim to none.
 If there isn’t a match with your finished content, re-write both tags.

 - After the page is published, check the SERP to make sure that your organic listing is displaying properly.
 Amazingly, many publishers forget this step.
 If your organic listing is not being displayed as you want, change your tags immediately.
 And check the Recommendation Summary Report every week for anything you missed!